badtoyz/markdown-docs/blackberry10-webworks-linux-readme.md

 #BlackBerry 10 WebWorks for Linux

-This is my on going project of keeping the BlackBerry 10 webworks platform compatable with linux.
-BlackBerry makes all the SDK's avalabe to linux but webworks, so thats where i come in and fill that gap.
+This is my on going project of keeping the BlackBerry 10 WebWorks platform compatible with Linux.
+BlackBerry makes all the Sdk's available to Linux but WebWorks, so that's where i come in and fill that gap.
 I am doing this project by my self and on my free time and any help would be great and feedback is always great.

 **Requirements**